tolstenev/utils_cat_grep/README.md

 ## Part 1.
 Working with the cat utility

 You need to develop a cat utility:
-- Support of all flags
+- Support of all flags (including GNU versions)
 - The source, header, and build files must be placed in the src/cat/ directory
 - The resulting executable file must be placed in the directory src/cat/ and named s21_cat